 While waiting for your prospective employer’s response, you should also look for another job opportunity.
 By doing this, you still have other options to choose from just in case your application ultimately doesn’t pan out.
 Although you exerted an amount of effort for that job position—from resume writing to job interview—don’t deprive yourself to search for other job posting.
 Maybe you’re destined for that career path, albeit not for that company.

 As cliché as it may sound, patience is really a virtue.
-In job hunting, patience is one of our primary keys to unlock the door toward our career growth.
+Knowing how long to hear back after an interview in job hunting requires patience.
+After all, it’s one of our primary keys to unlocking the door toward our career growth.
 However, if you think that the key you’re holding doesn’t fit the lock, just let it go.
 You can always find other opportunities that are worth the wait.
 Let our career experts help you with your job search!